Evaluate and debate the fairness of educational practices.

-This masters is ideal if you have an interest in diversity, inclusion, equality and a fair and decent society.
-It is especially useful for current and future teachers as well as potential policy makers and researchers.
+This course is ideal if you have an interest in diversity, inclusion, equality and a fair and decent society.
+It's especially useful for current and future teachers as well as potential policy makers and researchers.

-We're ranked among the world's top 100 Education departments (THE World University rankings, 2018)
+We're ranked among the world's top 100 Education departments (THE World University rankings by subject, 2019)

 The Department was ranked in the top 10 by Times Higher Education for the proportion of its research designated 'world-leading' in the 2014 Research Excellence Framework.